RPi-Distro/pi-gen/stage3/04-install-sw/files/README.md

 ### Advanced Topics
 + **Updating Jamulus or SonoBus**
-    - Jamulus and SonoBus are installed as apt packages from repo.jambox-project.com, so can be easily updated from a terminal window.
+    - Jamulus and SonoBus are installed as apt packages from repo.jambox-project.com, so can be easily updated.
-    - To update Jamulus: "sudo apt-get update && sudo apt-get install jamulus"
-    - To update SonoBos: "sudo apt-get update && sudo apt-get install sonobus"
+    - To update, double-click the "Update" desktop icon.
 + **Customizable Settings**
     - See file README.md on github: [https://github.com/kdoren/jambox-pi-gen](https://github.com/kdoren/jambox-pi-gen)
 + **Running a Jamulus Server**